 Organisations from countries outside the EU can take part in selected actions of the Erasmus+ Programme.
 In the context of Erasmus+, these countries are referred to as “non-associated third countries” (previously Partner Countries).
 If your organisation is hosted in one of the partner countries, it may be eligible to take part in one of the actions listed below.

 - Learning mobility of individuals (KA1)

-- Support for policy reform (KA3)
+- Support for policy development and cooperation (KA3)